jndukuba/todo-demo/README.md

 The following **optional** features are implemented:

 * [x] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [x] Add support for selecting the priority of each todo item (and display in listview item)

 ## Video Walkthrough